 Dramatic Decline in Malaria Cases in the E8’s frontline four

 While malaria transmission has declined across E8 countries, malaria transmission intensity varies significantly across the E8 countries.
 Malaria transmission dynamics across the E8 countries are also highly interconnected.
-The transmission gradient, along with high population movement across borders results in movement of malaria across borders, undermining individual country elimination efforts.
+The transmission gradient, along with high population movement across borders results in the movement of malaria across borders, undermining individual country elimination efforts.

 Surge in Number of Cases in 2016/2017 Malaria Season